sabrinapeters/sdrp.old/_drafts/2014-06-12-us-violence.md

 ---
 layout: post
 title:  "On Heart Conditions, Systems of Violence, and Fear"
+subtitle: "Or This is When my Anabaptist Comes Out"
 date:   2014-06-12
 comments: true
 ---

+(This is when my Anabaptist tendencies come out.)

 Some well-meaning people point at the role of guns in the most recent shootings, and say something like, "it's not a gun problem, it's a heart problem.
 If you take guns away, something else will be used to commit [insert grievous & violent act].
 And even if legislations on guns became more restrictive, criminals still find ways around those laws.
 We need to be able to protect ourselves against criminals!
 Second Amendment!"